mirego/csgames18-competition/README.md

 2. User management endpoints (getAllUsers, getUserById)
 3. Mapping endpoints (getAllTypes)
 4. Generated a new mapping.json by parsing it and obtaining lat/lon through Google geocoding API
-5. Endpoint to calculate the "general distance" between the user's location and all part locations
+5. Endpoint to calculate the "penguin teleportation distance" between the user's location and all part locations

 SERVER URL!!!